-\begin{proposition} Given an extendable pair $(F,\rho)$ we can extend it to a parabolic sheaf $(\hat{F},\rho)$ and the extension is unique up to a canonical isomorphism.
+\begin{proposition} Let $X$ be a scheme and $L$ a symmetric monoidal functor as in Definition \ref{parabolic}.
+Given an extendable pair $(F,\rho)$ on $(X,L)$ we can extend it to a parabolic sheaf $(\hat{F},\rho)$ on $X,L$ and the extension is unique up to a canonical isomorphism.
 A coherent extendable pair extends to a coherent parabolic sheaf. \end{proposition}

 \begin{proof} For $v \in \ZZ^n$ we need to define its extension $\hat{F}_v$.
 We can write $v_i = r_i u_i + q_i $ with $0\le q_i < r_i$ and $u_i \in \ZZ$.
 As before we denote $L_u = \otimes_{i=1}^n L^{\otimes u_i} $ and $q = (q_1,\ldots, q_n)$.
 Set $\hat{F}_v = L_u \otimes F_q$.